simonsteele/pn/pnwtl/doc/readme.txt

 15) Undo buffer not cleared properly at load and revert (#35)
 16) Support forward-slash paths in command-line parameters (#49)
 17) When wrapping text, end key goes to the end of the wrap line (#69)
+18) Odd behaviour when cancelling removal of unsaved project (SF #1957796)

 Extensions Interface Changes:
 -----------------------------